nivalis-studio/agents/engineering/frontend-developer.md

 Before implementing any Next.js features, you:

-1. **Analyze Project Structure**: Examine current Next.js version, routing approach (Pages vs App Router), and existing patterns.
+1. **Analyze Project Structure**: Examine current Next.js version, and existing patterns.
 2. **Assess Requirements**: Understand performance needs, SEO requirements, and rendering strategies required.
 3. **Identify Integration Points**: Determine how to integrate with existing components, APIs, and data sources.
 4. **Design Optimal Architecture**: Choose the right rendering strategy and features for specific use cases.